- Find A Trip

 Jet to Oahu and check into our resort situated on Duke Kahanamoku Beach, the widest stretch of Waikiki that is one of the best beaches in America.
 Sunbathe or swim in one the hotel’s five pools including the Paradise Pool featuring an aquatic playground with four slides including a 77-foot lava tube slide (the longest in Waikiki), three waterfalls and two heated spas.
 Stroll through the hotel’s Rainbow Bazaar featuring over 90 boutiques.
 Reflect at Pearl Harbor and visit the USS Arizona Memorial.
 Tour the Dole Plantation and all the great attractions.
 Learn to surf with professional instructors on Waikiki Beach and then hang out or play sports on the gorgeous white sand.
 Take a Segway tour just feet from the ocean to the Ala Moana Beach Park and Magic Island.
-Devour shaved ice at the International Market Place and sing along with the Parrott Heads at Jimmy Buffet’s Margaritaville.
+Devour shaved ice and sing along with the Parrott Heads at Jimmy Buffet’s Margaritaville.
 Hike Diamond Head, a crater formed from the eruptions of the Ko’olau Volcano many years ago.